NathanBaulch/EnphaseOpenAPI/csharp-netcore/commissioning/docs/ActivationsApi.md

 <a id="updatepartneractivation"></a>
 # **UpdatePartnerActivation**
-> Activation UpdatePartnerActivation (int activationId, SystemParams _params = null)
+> Activation UpdatePartnerActivation (int activationId, SystemParams? _params = null)

 Update an activation.